ivyT26/FirstTime-LearnGit/README.md

 ## **Step 3.1**: Moving updates from local machine into a remote repository in Github

 Used git push to move changes in local machine to repository in Github.
+- git push origin <branch_name>, where branch_name is the name of the existing branch in the remote repo you want to push your local branch

+Push local branch into a new branch in your remote repo
-- git push origin master
+- git push origin <local_branch>:<remote_name>

 If repository was created locally and there is no remote repository, need to create an empty remote repository on Github.
 Next, copy the link from when you would clone the repository. (link ends with .git)